 Every change of the API configurations can be versioned.
 If something is misconfigured, rolling back the system is as easy as reverting the commit in Git.
 No more stress when you need to restore a service in production!

-Of course, if we’ve already whetted your appetite sufficiently, you can get in touch for a chat or discover more about adding API management to Kubernetes today.
+If we’ve already whetted your appetite sufficiently, you can get in touch for a chat or discover more about adding API management to Kubernetes today.